jordantab/ramp-fe-challenge/README.md

 # Bug 7: Approving a transaction won't persist the new value
+### done - changed the code so now everytime transactions are loaded, API calls are made to fetch updated data, including checkbox approved status ###

 _You need to fix some of the previous bugs in order to reproduce_